microsoft/vscode-eslint/eslint/README.md

 ## Release Notes:

+### 1.1.0

+- Supports more than one ESLint module installation in a workspace.
+This eases working with typical client / server setups where ESLint is installed in a `node_modules` folder in the `server` and the `client` directory.

 ### 1.0.8

 - Supports auto fix on save.
 Needs to be enabled via `"eslint.autoFixOnSave": true`.
 Please note that auto fix on save will only happen